The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 Yet here's a former covert agent out there writing books about the CIA's operations and thoughts.

-And he's celebrated as a big time hero because he's obviously anti-Bush.
+And he's celebrated as a big-time hero because he's obviously anti-Bush.

-Uh Debbie Schlossel just sent me a note.
+Debbie Schlussel just sent me a note.

-This soundbite we played from uh George, I'm sorry, David Cole, the Georgetown University law professor, in which he said, basically, it's the way we responded to 9-11 that made the world hate us.
+This soundbite we played from George, I'm sorry, David Cole, the Georgetown University law professor, in which he said, basically, it's the way we responded to 9-11 that made the world hate us.

 They just had closing arguments in his trial yesterday in Tampa.

-So it's interesting when you start connecting these dots, what you actually get, and how does it differ from those in the mainstream press in the Democratic Party?
+And how does it differ from those in the mainstream press of the Democratic Party?

 Welcome to the program.